wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-python-ptvs-django-sql.md

 # Django and SQL Database on Azure with Python Tools 2.2 for Visual Studio

 In this tutorial, we'll use [Python Tools for Visual Studio] to create a simple polls web app using one of the PTVS sample templates.
-This tutorial is also avail

 We'll learn how to use a SQL database hosted on Azure, how to configure the web app to use a SQL database, and how to publish the web app to [Azure Web Apps](/documentation/services/web-sites/).

-See the [Python Developer Center] for more articles that cover development of Azure Web Apps with PTVS using Bottle, Flask and Django web frameworks, with MongoDB, Azure Table Storage, MySQL and SQL Database services.
+See the [Python Developer Center] for more articles that cover development of Azure Web Apps with PTVS using Bottle, Flask and Django web frameworks, with Azure Table Storage, MySQL and SQL Database services.
 While this article focuses on Azure Web App, the steps are similar when developing [Azure Cloud Services].

 ##<a name="prerequisites"></a> Prerequisites

- - Visual Studio 2013 or 2015
+ - Visual Studio 2015
+ - [Python 2.7 32-bit]
  - [Python Tools 2.2 for Visual Studio]
  - [Python Tools 2.2 for Visual Studio Samples VSIX]
- - [Azure SDK Tools for VS 2013] or [Azure SDK Tools for VS 2015]
+ - [Azure SDK Tools for VS 2015]
- - [Python 2.7 32-bit]
+ - Django 1.9 or later

 [AZURE.INCLUDE [create-account-and-websites-note](../includes/create-account-and-websites-note.md)]